mantidproject/mantid/docs/source/release/v3.14.0/direct_inelastic.rst

 Improvements
 ############

-- :ref:`LoadDNSSCD <LoadDNSSCD>` has been improved to be able to load TOF data.
+- :ref:`LoadDNSSCD <algm-LoadDNSSCD>` has been improved to be able to load TOF data.